-- US: The Defense Production Act gives the US President the authority to expedite and expand the s from the U.S. industrial base needed to promote the national defence.
-DPA authorities may be used to: - Require acceptance and preferential performance of contracts and orders. - Provide financial incentives and assistance for U.S. industry to expand productive capacity and sup purposes. - Provide antitrust protection for businesses to cooperate in planning and operations for national homeland security. - The DPA provides authority to obtain information from businesses, including information needed for - US will establish a DPA Program to provide loans, grants, and other financing to build and expand base. - China: Dual Circulation Strategy is a new paradigm being rolled out since summer 2020.
-It calls fo large domestic market and leveraging/building its strengths, including comprehensive and deep supp with the rest of the world are also encouraged, not discouraged, but 'domestic circulation' must be at case of problems with foreign supplies. - UK: Via UK Make, the UK is encouraging development of domestic production capacities for PPE wit
+- US: The Defense Production Act gives the US President the authority to expedite and expand the supply of materials and services from the U.S. industrial base needed to promote the national defence.
+DPA authorities may be used to: - Require acceptance and preferential performance of contracts and orders. - Provide financial incentives and assistance for U.S. industry to expand productive capacity and supply needed for national defence purposes. - Provide antitrust protection for businesses to cooperate in planning and operations for national defence purposes, including homeland security. - The DPA provides authority to obtain information from businesses, including information needed for industry studies. - US will establish a DPA Program to provide loans, grants, and other financing to build and expand the health resources industrial base.

+• China: Dual Circulation Strategy is a new paradigm being rolled out since summer 2020.
+It calls for relying principally on China's large domestic market and leveraging/building its strengths, including comprehensive and deep supply chains.
+Economic exchanges with the rest of the world are also encouraged, not discouraged, but 'domestic circulation' must be able to function autonomously in case of problems with foreign supplies.

+• UK: Via UK Make, the UK is encouraging development of domestic production capacities for PPE within the health sector.

-Trade & Investment Measures such as Tariffs, Export Restriction, Anti-
+Trade & Investment Measures such as Tariffs, Export Restriction, Anti-coercion Measures